aifakhri/pacmann-python-projects/README.md

 # Pacmann Python Projects - Super Cashier

+## Quick Use
+If you are interested to run the program feel free to clone this repo and run the ``script.py``

 ## Introduction
 ### Project Background
 An Online Supermarket wants to add a new feature to their application to help their customers or users to add, modify and delete their transactions which contains the name of the items, the quantity of the items, the price of the items that.
 The desired feature is also required to provide transction checkers to notify user whether their items in their transaction are already valid or not.
 Also the apps wants to help the users to calculate of the total amount of the transactions along with the discount calculation if the certain amount of transaction is reached.